 An executor is someone named in a will to carry out the directions of the will.
 The executor stands as the deceased’s personal representative and oversees the administration of their estate.

-This is a service provided by probate genealogists, who can check the family tree provided by friends or relatives of the deceased to ensure that it is correct and that no eligible beneficiaries have been missed.
+Family tree verification is a service provided by probate genealogists, who can check the family tree provided by friends or relatives of the deceased to ensure that it is correct and that no eligible beneficiaries have been missed.
 For more information please see our family tree verification page.

 As a result of the Freedom of Information Act 2000 anyone can make a written request for information held by a public body such as a local council, state school, government department or health trust.
 The public body that receives the request is obliged to provide the requested information unless the costs of making it available are too high or the information is exempt for one of the reasons set out in the Act.

 Genealogy is the study of family history, using historical records and interviews to establish who someone’s ancestors were and trace other family relationships between people.
 Someone who pursues genealogy as a career is known as a professional genealogist.

 The department is headed by the Treasury Solicitor (see below) who acts for the Crown to collect and administer the estates of people who die with no known relatives and without making a will.

 The term “grant” is used to describe whatever type of grant of representation is issued: a grant of probate (when there is a will) or a grant of letters of administration (when someone has died without making a will).
 In both cases, the grant is a piece of paper that gives a personal representative the authority to administer the deceased’s estate.

-In England and Wales, this document is the proof of legal authority required by the executor dealing with an estate when the deceased person has left a will.
+In England and Wales, a grant of probate is a document that confirms an executor’s legal authority to deal with an estate when the deceased person has left a will.

 A guardian is someone entrusted by law to look after the interests of a child under the age of 18.